Models of protein production along the cell cycle: an investigation of possible sources of noise: Introduction

-In the next subsection, we present a review of the classical two-stage model as it is broadly used in the literature.
-We will explicitly present its limitations in regards to cell-scale mechanisms that are suspected of playing a determinant role in protein variability.
-We then present aspects that need to be changed in order to represent these cell-scale mechanisms.
-The Section~\ref{results} presents the predictions and the results in three steps: we successively study the effect on the protein variance of random partition at division, of the gene replication and finally of fluctuations in the availability of RNA-polymerases and ribosomes.
-The Section~\ref{methods} exhaustively describe our complete model, derived from the two-stage model and the procedure used to analyze it.
+In the next subsection, we present a review of the classic two-stage model as it is broadly used in the literature.
+We will explicitly present its limitations in regard to cell-scale mechanisms that are suspected to play a definitive role in protein variability.
+We then present aspects that need to be changed in order to represent these cell-scale mechanisms and that make it possible a quantitative comparison on their effect on protein expression.
+The Results section presents the predictions and results in three steps: we successively study 1) the effect on protein variance of random partition at division, 2) gene replication, and 3) fluctuations in the availability of RNA-polymerases and ribosomes.
+In the Discussion section, we discuss the comparison with the variability predicted with our models to those experimentally observed.
+We will show that even if some mechanisms significantly add variability to the system, it is not enough to explain the variance of highly expressed proteins observed experimentally; contrary to what has been suggested by Taniguchi~et~al. We will also discuss some phenomena not modeled that could impact the protein variability.
+The Materials and Methods section exhaustively describes our complete model, derived from the two-stage model, and the procedure used to analyze it.